 - Make good decisions: You're an adult, and you can decide to come to class (or not).
 I won't "dock" your overall grade for missing class.
-However, unexcused absences will stack up and impact your overall participation grade - do not expect an A in participation if you are frequently absent (more than 3 absences). - Signing In: A sign-in sheet will be passed around at the beginning of each class to mark your attendance.
+However, unexcused absences will stack up and impact your overall participation grade do not expect 10/10 in participation if you are frequently absent (more than 3 absences). - Signing In: A sign-in sheet will be passed around at the beginning of each class to mark your attendance.
 Do not sign in for your classmates if they are not present.
-If you are tardy, come to me after class to sign in. - Missed work: You cannot make up any in-class assignments unless you arrange with me more than 24 hours in advance.
+If you are tardy, come to me after class to sign in. - Missed work: You cannot make up any in-class assignments due to absence unless they are university-approved or cleared with me more than 24 hours in advance.